 Are your joint pains just a sign of aging, or are they linked to an immune system disorder?
-If you aren’t sure, schedule a consultation with our Houston clinic to determine the condition causing your joints to swell and ache.
+If you aren’t sure, schedule a consultation with our Austin clinic to determine the condition causing your joints to swell and ache.
 The Centers for Disease Control report that about one in two people will develop age related arthritis in one or both knees by their 85th birthday.
 If this problem is striking you at a much younger age, you may be dealing with rheumatoid arthritis instead.

 What is Arthritis?

 The most common form of arthritis is also known as osteoarthritis.
 This is a degenerative disorder that affects the joints, most commonly the knee, hip, or wrist and fingers.
 Wear and tear is the primary cause behind this kind of damage to the joints.
 As you work the knees, the cartilage becomes worn or depleted and allows the joint to grind against itself.
 Rheumatoid arthritis involves damage from the body’s immune system instead.
 Something triggers the body to start attacking one or more joints, leading to inflammation that gets more severe with time.

 Rheumatoid arthritis includes symptoms of general immune system over activity, like fever and fatigue.
 Osteoarthritis rarely causes these issues because it is a simple physical damage disorder with no systemic component.
 Both types of arthritis can cause:

 - Stiffening that develops within just a few days or weeks

 - Waking with stiffness in the affected joint